We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 WeightWatchers is one of the most popular weight loss programs in the world.
 Millions of people — including celebrities like Oprah Winfrey — have joined it, hoping to drop pounds.

-This article reviews the Weight Watchers program so you can decide if it might work for you.
+This article reviews how the WeightWatchers program works so you can decide whether it’s the right weight loss solution for you.

 - Nutrition quality: 4.5